Capitol Hill Occupied Protest

-On June 13, Black Lives Matter protesters negotiated with local officials about leaving the zone.
-The CHOP's size decreased four days later (when roadblocks were moved), and it continued to shrink after shootings in or near the zone on June 20, 21, and 23.
-Durkan responded that the SPD would return peacefully in the near future.
-On June 28, she met with protesters and informed them that the city planned to remove most barricades and limit the activist area to the East Precinct building and the street in front of it.
-That day, CHOP organizers expressed their intention to refocus on the area near the police station and away from the sprawling encampment at Cal Anderson Park after it became a political liability and they struggled to maintain security.
-In the early morning of June 29, a fourth shooting left a 16-year-old boy dead and a 14-year-old boy in critical condition with gunshot wounds.
-Calling the situation "dangerous and unacceptable", Best told reporters: "Enough is enough.
+The CHOP was a focus of national attention during its existence.
+On June 11, Seattle Mayor Jenny Durkan said the zone had a "block party" atmosphere; later, The New York Times contrasted Durkan's words with local businesspeople's accounts of harassment, vandalism, and looting.
+The CHOP's size decreased after shootings in or near it on June 20, 21, and 23.
+On June 28, Durkan met with protesters and told them that the city planned to remove most barricades and limit the zone's area.
+In the early morning of June 29, a fourth shooting left a black 16-year-old boy dead and a black 14-year-old boy in critical condition.
+Calling the situation "dangerous and unacceptable", police chief Carmen Best told reporters: "Enough is enough.
 We need to be able to get back into the area."
-On July 1, after Durkan issued an executive order, Seattle police cleared the area of protesters and reclaimed its East Precinct station.
+On July 1, after Durkan issued an executive order, Seattle police cleared the area of protesters and reclaimed the East Precinct station.
 Protests continued in Seattle and at the CHOP site over the following days and months.